 The coronavirus created a worldwide pandemic affecting millions of people.
 COVID-19 is a respiratory illness that easily spreads from person to person through respiratory droplets from a cough or sneeze.
 The vast majority of people recover from COVID, but senior citizens often have the most severe symptoms.

 Medicare is America’s healthcare system for seniors who are ages 65 or older and for people with certain disabilities.
 Throughout the pandemic, Medicare has made changes and adjustments to ensure seniors receive the care they need.
-But what most people want to know is if Medicare will cover a coronavirus test.
+But what most people want to know is if Medicare will cover a pcr testing dubai.

 Medicare coverage and coronavirus